 You don’t look any different, talk different, or act differently than anyone else.
 But it’s so difficult to find materials and information to connect with your children as a single mom.

 So you adapt everywhere you go.

 The church sermon is about marriage.
 But they tell all us single people to listen up.
 So, you do.

 All the while wondering, when will they have a sermon about singlehood and tell the married people to listen up?
-Unfortunately, you maybe don’t go back next week and find your solace in devotionals instead.
+Unfortunately, you maybe don’t go back to church next week and find your solace in devotionals instead.

 You try to read books to connect with your children but that book about parenting has a chapter dedicated to “getting on the same page as your partner”.
 So you skip that chapter.

 You go to the family activity with the girl scout troop or the soccer club dinner and realize you are the only single parent there.

 You adapt.
 You take the materials, the activities and strip it down to “minus one”.

 Connecting with Your Children as a Single Mom

 Finding materials online for connecting with your children as a single mom should be easier.
 There are so many of us.